clemonlang/clemon_roclothes/README.md

 extra includes decals if inside the part

-if your morph has no UV, set NoUV = true

-the script will (attempt) to organize your parts based off names for functions such as UV and transparency order
+the script will (attempt) to organize your parts based off the names

-make sure your part names have full words for correct sorting, such as, "Butt, Breast, UV, Leg, Arm, Texture"

 --